cloud-custodian/cloud-custodian/docs/source/azure/policy/resources/roledefinition.rst

 Example Policies
 ----------------

-This policy will find all Owner role assignments
+This policy will find all Owner role assignments and notify user@domain.com

 .. code-block:: yaml